 The Diet Coke logo is closely related to the visual identity of its parent company – Coca-Cola.
 This marketing move allowed the brand to become one of the best-selling non-alcoholic beverages.
 The emblem effectively attracts attention to the product, instilling trust in consumers.

-Diet Coke is a line of non-alcoholic beverages with zero sugar content, launched by the Coca-Cola Corporation in 1982.
-Despite its direct competitor, Diet Pepsi, appearing on the market much earlier (in 1964), it quickly caught up, matching in popularity among consumers and consequently in sales volumes.
+Diet Coke is a line of non-alcoholic beverages with zero sugar content that was launched by the Coca-Cola Corporation in 1982.
+Although its competitor, Diet Pepsi, appeared on the market much earlier (in 1964), it quickly caught up, matching in popularity among consumers and consequently in sales volumes.
 The parent company’s head office is located in Atlanta, Georgia.

 Meaning and History

-The early name of the flagship diet cola didn’t catch on, nor did the product itself, which had been manufactured since 1963.
-The non-alcoholic beverage Tab was not as in demand as its full analog, Diet Coke, first released in 1982.
+The flagship diet cola’s early name didn’t catch on, nor did the product, which had been manufactured since 1963.
+The non-alcoholic beverage tab was not as in demand as its full analog, Diet Coke, first released in 1982.
 Although the new variant started selling almost 20 years later, it significantly outpaced its popularity, catching up with Pepsi’s competitor.

 What is Diet Coke?